- Currently, the SJCHS has completed the final phase of rehabilitation on the Historic 1902 Jail. The combined total for all phases of this project is

 We also offer discounts for school groups that wish to visit the Mining Heritage Museum.

-SJCHS is in the planning phase of organizing some new and exciting history programs for Summer, 2015.
+SJCHS is planning some new and exciting history programs for our summer seasons.